Davis Facial Plastic Surgery Davis Facial Plastic Surgery Davis Facial Plastic Surgery

 Nasal Fractures in Tampa and St. Petersburg, FL

 A broken nose, or nasal fracture, is painful and may also change the size, shape and function of your nose.
 The cosmetic effects of a nasal fracture may cause you to feel embarrassed.
 When combined with the physiological effects, such as improper breathing, discharge and congestion, a nasal fracture has long-term effects on your quality of life.
-Working with a specialist, such as Dr. Dean G. Davis, dual-board certified facial plastic and reconstructive surgeon and otolaryngologist, ensures that the residents of Tampa, St. Petersburg, and other communities in Florida, received the highest level of care for their nasal fractures.
+Working with a specialist, such as Dr. Dean G. Davis, dual-board certified facial plastic and reconstructive surgeon and otolaryngologist, ensures that the residents of Florida including Tampa, St. Petersburg and the surrounding towns, received the highest level of care for their nasal fractures.
 Davis Facial Plastic Surgery accepts many methods of payment, but does not participate in any medical health insurance programs.

 What Is A Nasal Fracture?